Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. rst-class:: bignums

 	#.
-Open a :guilabel:`terminal`.
-	#.
-Install the Tor network by typing:
+Open a :guilabel:`terminal` and install the Tor network by typing:

 		.. code-block:: bash